 In 2018, MSIX was announced by Microsoft as the new universal package format for Windows 10 apps with the later support on desktop, mobile, and other Windows 10 devices.
 MSIX is a new unified packaging format that allows organizations to create secure and high-performing applications.
-It runs application inside an isolated MSIX container that enables safe and reliable app performance across the lifecycle and provides a clean uninstall.
+It runs applications inside an isolated MSIX container that enables safe and reliable app performance across the lifecycle and provides a clean uninstall.
 The MSIX package has a very similar package structure, manifest, and behavior to the APPx format.
-In contrast to APPx, MSIX has better support for Win 32 apps.
+In contrast to APPx, MSIX packaging has better support for Win 32 apps.

 MSIX is a young technology and comes with its peculiarities, some imperfections and some serious limitations.
 It is, though, the future of application packaging.

 - Because an MSIX app lives inside a virtual application container, it creates a strict isolation between the app and the OS.